OISF/suricata/doc/userguide/capture-hardware/napatech.rst

     # When set to "no" the streams config array will be used.
     #
     # This option necessitates running the appropriate NTPL commands to create
-    # the desired streams prior to running suricata.
+    # the desired streams prior to running Suricata.
     #use-all-streams: no

-    # The streams to listen on when cpu-affinity or auto-config is disabled.
+    # The streams to listen on when auto-config is disabled or when threading
-    # This can be either:
+    # cpu-affinity is disabled.
+This can be either:
-    #   a list of individual streams (e.g. streams: [0,1,2,3])
+    #   an individual stream (e.g. streams: [0])
     # or
     #   a range of streams (e.g. streams: ["0-3"])
     #
-    #streams: ["0-7"]
+    streams: ["0-3"]

+    # Stream stats can be enabled to provide fine grain packet and byte counters
+    # for each thread/stream that is configured.
     #
+    enable-stream-stats: no

-    # When auto-config is enabled the streams will be created and assigned to the
+    # When auto-config is enabled the streams will be created and assigned
-    # NUMA node where the thread resides automatically.
-The streams will be created
+    # automatically to the NUMA node where the thread resides.
+If cpu-affinity
+    # is enabled in the threading section, then the streams will be created
     # according to the number of worker threads specified in the worker cpu set.
-    # (I.e. the value of threading.cpu-affinity.worker-cpu-set.cpu.)
+    # Otherwise, the streams array is used to define the streams.
     #
     # This option cannot be used simultaneous with "use-all-streams".
     #
     auto-config: yes

+    # Enable hardware level flow bypass.
     #
-    # Ports indicates which napatech ports are to be used in auto-config mode.
-    # these are the port ID's of the ports that will merged prior to the traffic
-    # being distributed to the streams.
+    hardware-bypass: yes

+    # Enable inline operation.
+When enabled traffic arriving on a given port is
+    # automatically forwarded out it's peer port after analysis by Suricata.
+    # hardware-bypass must be enabled when this is enabled.
     #
+    inline: no

+    # Ports indicates which Napatech ports are to be used in auto-config mode.
+    # these are the port ID's of the ports that will be merged prior to the
+    # traffic being distributed to the streams.
+    #
+    # When hardware-bypass is enabled the ports must be configured as port-pairs.
+    # One of the ports will receive inbound traffic for the network and the other
+    # will receive outbound traffic.
+The two ports on a given segment must reside
+    # on the same network adapter.
+    #
+    # segments are specified in the form:
+    #    ports: [0-1,2-3,4-5]
+    #
-    # This can be specified in any of the following ways:
+    # When hardware-bypass is disabled this can be specified in any
+    # of the following ways:
     #
     #   a list of individual ports (e.g. ports: [0,1,2,3])
     #